Huy-Ngo/acanban/docs/source/obj.rst

 The system should be implemented as a web application for portability |~| [mikkonen2008]_.
-It should be easy to be adopted by users on different devices network connection quality, whilst being simple to maintain by a small number of administrators to run on modest hardware.
+It should be easy to be adopted by users on different devices network connection quality, whilst being simple enough to be maintained by a few administrators to run on modest hardware.

 .. _Kanban board: https://en.wikipedia.org/wiki/Kanban_board
 .. [mikkonen2008] Tommi Mikkonen and Antero Taivalsaari.